 Pursuant to section 1905(a)(30) and 1905(gg)(1) of the Act, the routine patient costs that must be covered for a beneficiary participating in a qualifying clinical trial are any item or service provided to the individual under the qualifying clinical trial, including any item or service provided to prevent, diagnose, monitor, or treat complications resulting from participation in the qualifying clinical trial, to the extent that the provision of such items or services to the beneficiary would otherwise be covered outside the course of participation in the qualifying clinical trial under the state plan or waiver, including a demonstration project under section 1115 of the Act.
-Such routine services and costs also include any item or service required solely for the provision of the investigational item or service.
+Such routine services and costs also include any item or service required solely for the provision of the investigational item or service that is the subject of the qualifying clinical trial, including the administration of the investigational item or service.
 Some examples of routine costs in a clinical trial could include otherwise covered physician services or laboratory or medical imaging services that assist with prevention, diagnosis, monitoring or treatment of complications arising from clinical trial participation.